ValyaVyrodova/programing-notes/README.md

 ### Object Literals

+Objects in JavaScript are containers that store data and functionality.

 Use curly braces `{}` to designate an object literal:

 `let spaceship = {}; // spaceship is an empty object`